AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/community-data.md

 uid: CommunityData
 ---

-# Read Community data via API
+# Read Community data

-You can use the Community API to read data shared with your tenant.
+You can use APIs to read community data shared with your tenant.
 The steps are as follows:

 1. Connect to AVEVA Data Hub with a role that has access to communities.